 5. Credit Report and Identity Theft Monitoring

 Having daily monitoring of your credit reports and alerts when changes are made to your profile provides important insight, so you can act quickly if there is suspicious activity.
-Credit monitoring and identity theft protection services also can help restore your identity if you become a victim of identity theft.
+Credit and identity theft monitoring services also can help restore your identity if you become a victim of identity theft.

 Now more than ever is the time to be cautious and take these steps to help stay protected.